Children of the Corn (2020 film)

 Children of the Corn is a 2020 American supernatural slasher film written and directed by Kurt Wimmer.
 It stars Elena Kampouris, Kate Moyer, Callan Mulvey and Bruce Spence.
-The film is a reimagining of the series and is the eleventh installment of the Children of the Corn series.
+The film is the third adaptation of Stephen King's short story "Children of the Corn" (1977) and the twelfth installment in the Children of the Corn film series.
+It is the first film based on King's story to be theatrically released since Children of the Corn II: The Final Sacrifice (1993).